There’s a type of retirement plan that’s in the “401 family” that gets little attention.

 401(a) Plan Survivor Benefits

 The survivor benefit rules for 401(a) plans are very similar to those of 401(k) and other plans.
 While you can designate one or more beneficiaries for the plan in the event of your death, if you fail to do so, your spouse will be the automatically designated survivor.

 In fact, if you are married, 401(a) plans typically require your spouse is the beneficiary upon your death, and if it is not, then your spouse must waive his or her right to the proceeds of the plan in writing.

 401(a) Plan Withdrawals

-Withdrawing funds from a 401(a) plan also works similar to that of other retirement plans.
+Withdrawing funds from a 401(a) plan also works similarly to that of other retirement plans.
 Any funds withdrawn that represent either pretax contributions or accumulated investment income are taxable at your ordinary income tax rates at the time of withdrawal.

 If you make withdrawals prior to turning age 59 ½, you will also have to pay a 10% early withdrawal penalty.
 That penalty can be waived under certain specific IRS hardship provisions for qualified retirement plans.